AltropInc/alt/doc/script/TypeTime.md

 ## Date and Time

-The type `datetime` is used to represent a time point in terms of date, duration since the midnight of the date, and the time zone info for the date and time. `datetime` can represent a range of time much more broader than the type `time`, and it prereserves the timezone information.
+The class `datetime` is used to represent a time point in terms of date, duration since the midnight of the date, and the time zone info for the date and time. `datetime` can represent a range of time much more broader than the type `time`, and it prereserves the timezone information.
 ```altro
 value class datetime implements comparable
 {